rohitadepu07/Rohit-Adepu/README.md

 ---

 ### 👨‍💻 About Me
-- 🌱 Currently a BE in Computer Science student
+- 🌱 Currently a BE Computer Science student
 - 💻 Building AI-powered solutions like **ScrapIQ**, **Purely AI**, and **Maaya FactCheck**
 - ❤️ Passionate about using technology to address **UN Sustainable Development Goals** and social issues
 - 👯 Looking to collaborate on **Hackathons, Web3, and Open-Source projects**